overblog/GraphQLBundle/Resources/doc/security/fields-access-control.md

 Fields access Control
 ======================

-An access control can be add on each field using `config.fields.*.access` or globally with `config.fieldsDefaultAccess`.
+An access control can be added on each field using `config.fields.*.access` or globally with `config.fieldsDefaultAccess`.
 If `config.fields.*.access` value is true field will be normally resolved but will be `null` otherwise.
 Act like access is`true` if not set.